 - Public Health

 Post-Baccalaureate Program in Health Professions

-This program is designed to help recent college graduates prepare to enter professional schools in medicine and dentistry.
+This program is designed to help recent college graduates prepare to enter professional schools in medicine.
 The ideal candidate is a recent college graduate with a strong academic record in a field other than science.
 This is not a remedial program or a program for those wishing to raise their academic records.
 The core program consists of four year-long courses: General Chemistry, Organic Chemistry, General Biology and General Physics.

 Standard Temple University undergraduate tuition schedules and fees apply.
 Financial aid loans are available for qualified students.
 For more information contact the Director.